mourelatos-lab/TERA-Seq_manuscript/README.md

 Note: If you get a lot of `ClobberError: This transaction has incompatible packages due to a shared path.` errors try to restart your Conda environment and/or exectue `conda clean --all` to [clean the Conda cache](https://github.com/conda/conda/issues/7038).

 #### Additional software
 `tools` directory contains information additional software required for some of the analyses.
-By executing `run.sh` you should be able to make a local installation of the additional software.
-Virtual environment are use wherever possible.
+Installation of the additioonal software is included in the main `run.sh`.
+If you wish to install it manually you can execute `run.sh` in the `tools` directory.
+We use virtual environments wherever possible.

     cd tools/
     ./run.sh